A cubature based algorithm to solve decoupled McKean-Vlasov Forward Backward Stochastic Differential Equations: Algorithm

 This modification will have no effect at all for the first order scheme, and is interesting only from the point of view of consistence.
 On the other hand, on the second order algorithm, the natural initialization of $v$ allows to skip the first order step.
 This change does not affect the overall rate of convergence of the algorithm but will induce a reduction in the error constant whence of the total approximation error. \end{remarque}

 It is worth noticing that the given algorithm is particularly effective for treating the McKean dependence of the backward component.
 Indeed, note that the expectation of any regular enough function of $\hu$ is readily available given that the support of the approximating measure $\hmu$ coincides with the points where $\hu$ is available.
-Of course the situation is more involved when a different approach, like a particle method, is used.
+Of course the situation is quite different when a different approach, like a particle method, is used.